 Fake News reporters often use nuances in the English language to accuse Trump of lying.
-They often get away with this because English is not the first language of millions of immigrants.
-Even second generation immigrants may have problems with some English word meanings, and this would apply to many tens of millions of Americans.
+They get away with this because English is not the first language of millions of immigrants.
+Even second-generation immigrants may have problems with some English word meanings, which would apply to tens of millions of Americans.
 Fake News is happy to make use of this to spread misinformation.

-Here is a typical example, published in the New York Times.
-Their headline read ‘Trump Says He Didn’t Know Bannon Until Campaign, but They Met in 2011’.
+Here is a typical example published in the New York Times.
+Their headline shouts, ‘Trump Says He Didn’t Know Bannon Until Campaign, but They Met in 2011.’

 Trump was quoted as saying:

 “I like Steve, but you have to remember he was not involved in my campaign until very late.
 I had already beaten all the senators and all the governors, and I didn’t know Steve.
 I’m my own strategist, and it wasn’t like I was going to change strategies because I was facing crooked Hillary.”

 The article was written by Linda Qiu, who said:

 Mr. Trump told The New York Post that he didn’t know Stephen K. Bannon before the 2016 campaign… FALSE.
 Mr. Trump has known Mr. Bannon, his chief strategist, since 2011, when Mr. Trump was considering a presidential run.

 It appears that Linda Qiu did not look up the definition of ‘know’ before she accused Trump of lying.
 There are two basic definitions:

 - be aware of through observation, inquiry, or information.

 “most people know that CFCs can damage the ozone layer”